OrdinaryMagician/spooktober/README.md

 ### Submission rules

-- Maps must be horror themed.
+- Maps should be horror themed and/or follow a Halloween-fitting style.
 - Custom resources are allowed, along with new monsters and items/weapons.
 - Maps must be in UDMF format.
 - All maps are to be played from pistol start (or any starting items of the